-- Make the topping by lightly toasting walnuts, almonds, pumpkin seeds, and coconut flakes on dry non-stick skillet pan using medium heat.
+- Make the topping by lightly toasting walnuts, almonds, pumpkin seeds, and coconut flakes on a dry non-stick skillet pan using medium heat.
 Being sure to mix while toasting.
 Set aside.
 To this mixture add the chia seeds.

 - Pour evenly into the prepared muffin tins.